Verizon Business Internet Review 2019

 Verizon’s plans all give you the option to have either a dynamic or static IP address.
 The static IP address costs another $20 per month, so what is it—and should you buy it?

 Dynamic IP addresses can change over time if your service provider thinks it’s necessary.
 Many customers and businesses won’t notice the change.
 But a shifting IP address can spell trouble if you use certain services online.
-That’s why Verizon gives you the choice to lock in your IP address—for an extra fee that covers the administrative cost.
+That’s why Verizon gives you the choice to lock in your IP address—for an extra fee on your forward-looking statement that covers the administrative cost.

 For example, you might need a static IP address if you work in digital marketing and need to “whitelist” certain IPs, including your own, so your activity on a client website doesn’t mess with the client’s traffic analytics.